MyroG/Portable-Panel/README.md

 ## Installation

+Version 1.2 requires VRCSDK 3.2.2 or above.
+Older versions work with older VRCSDKs, but they do not include features related to avatar scaling.

 Installation is pretty easy, just attach the `PortablePanel` script on a GameObject, you can also try the prefabs included in the package.
 Do not attach that script directly on the panel, attach it rather on a separate GameObject.
 Once you added the `PortablePanel` component, you'll notice a few settings, I'll explain them bellow: